 |Working Humidity||85% or less||85% or less|

-Similarities and differences of Canon EOS M50 and EOS M50 Mark II:
+Features & Benefits of Canon EOS M50 & EOS M50 Mark II

 Image Sensor and ISO:

-Both EOS M50 Mark II and EOS M50 have 24.1 Megapixels CMOS (APS-C) sensors that will help you capture 4K resolution videos and images with high quality.
+EOS M50 Mark II and EOS M50 have 24.1 megapixel CMOS (APS-C) sensors that will help you capture high-quality 4K resolution videos and images.

 Again this powerful sensor allows you to record videos and photos by reducing noise, plus it delivers precise and detailed output even the light is low.
 Furthermore, it provides fast continuous shooting and fast Autofocus so that the performance becomes faster.